Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Introduction

 \section{Introduction}

-Quantum computing is an innovative technology that solves classically intractable problems and opens up new frontiers in scientific research and technological advancements~\cite{Nielsen2010-pf}.
-Quantum machine learning (QML) is one of the central research fields in quantum computing, allowing us to solve various tasks such as classification, regression, and clustering by discovering relationships and patterns between data using quantum computers~\cite{Biamonte2017-fz}.
-Recent studies demonstrated quantum speedups in QML beyond classical machine learning for specific artificially engineered tasks, suggesting the potential of QML~\cite{Liu2021-oe, Huang2021-wb}.
-It is conjectured that achieving quantum speedups or advantages in QML requires encoding the prior knowledge of the problem into the learning models~\cite{Kubler2021-qx, Cerezo2022-xy}.
-However, how to use the prior knowledge in real and practical applications to harness the potential quantum advantages remains unclear.
+Quantum computing is an innovative technology that is expected to solve classically intractable problems and open up new frontiers in scientific research and technological advancements~\cite{Nielsen2010-pf}.
+Quantum machine learning (QML) is one of the central research fields in quantum computing, allowing us to solve various tasks such as classification, regression, and clustering by discovering relationships and patterns between data using quantum computers~\cite{Wiebe2014-un, Schuld2015-su, Biamonte2017-fz, Dunjko2018-as}.
+Recent studies have demonstrated quantum speedups in QML beyond classical machine learning for specific artificially engineered tasks, suggesting the potential of QML~\cite{Havlicek2019-wd, Liu2021-oe, Huang2021-wb}.
+While many studies have been devoted to achieving quantum advantages of QML for practical problems, the path to achieving this goal remains unclear~\cite{Schuld2022-wb}.

-A quantum neural network (QNN) is a promising QML model that combines the principles of quantum information processing and artificial neural networks to enhance the capabilities of data-driven technologies~\cite{Farhi2018-nt, Liu2018-bd, Mitarai2018-ap, Benedetti2019-ph, Schuld2020-vz}.
-A QNN is represented by a parametrized quantum circuit, which is optimized via training data to solve a given task~\cite{Cerezo2021-un}.
-Since efficiently simulating quantum circuits is generally impossible with classical computers, QNN can learn the complex features of data that are classically unwieldy~\cite{Du2020-ty, Abbas2021-mh}.
-Among QNN architectures, a quantum convolutional neural network (QCNN) is a leading one that enables classification tasks~\cite{Grant2018-re, Cong2019-ov} [Fig.~\ref{fig: illust}(a)].
-For instance, QCNN can classify the phases of matter in quantum many-body systems, an important research object in the broad field of physics~\cite{Herrmann2022-bs, Liu2022-uu, Monaco2023-xr}.
-Due to its good trainability and feasibility~\cite{Pesah2021-py}, QCNN is particularly suitable for noisy intermediate-scale quantum (NISQ) devices with a limited number of possible gate operations~\cite{Preskill2018-xr}.
+The quantum neural network (QNN) is a promising QML model that combines the principles of quantum information processing and artificial neural networks to enhance the capabilities of data-driven technologies~\cite{Farhi2018-nt, Liu2018-bd, Mitarai2018-ap, Benedetti2019-ph, Schuld2020-vz}.
+The QNN is represented by a parametrized quantum circuit, which is optimized via training data to solve a given task~\cite{Cerezo2021-un}.
+Since the efficient simulation of quantum circuits is generally impossible with classical computers, the QNN can learn the complex features of data that are classically intractable~\cite{Du2020-ty, Abbas2021-mh}.
+Among various QNN architectures, the quantum convolutional neural network (QCNN) is a leading one that enables classification tasks~\cite{Grant2018-re, Cong2019-ov} [Fig.~\ref{fig: illust}(a)].
+For instance, the QCNN can classify the phases of matter in quantum many-body systems, an important research object in the broad field of physics~\cite{Herrmann2022-bs, Liu2022-uu, Monaco2023-xr}.
+Due to its high trainability and feasibility~\cite{Pesah2021-py}, the QCNN is particularly suitable for noisy intermediate-scale quantum (NISQ) devices with a limited number of possible gate operations~\cite{Preskill2018-xr}.